A portfolio approach to massively parallel Bayesian optimization: Background and related works

 \subsection{Batch Bayesian optimization}

+Starting from the initial DoE to build the starting GP model, (batch-) BO sequentially selects one ($q$) new design(s) to evaluate based on the optimization of an acquisition function that balances exploration and exploitation.
+The GP model is updated every time new evaluation results are available.
+The generic batch BO loop is illustrated in Algorithm \ref{alg:bBO}.

-Among many acquisition functions $\alpha$, we focus on EI, with its analytical expression, compared with, say, entropy criteria.
+Among acquisition functions $\alpha$, we focus on EI, with its analytical expression, compared with, say, entropy criteria.
 EI \citep{Mockus1978} is defined as: $\alpha_{EI}(\x) := \Esp[\max(0, T - Y_n(\x))]$ where $T$ is the best value observed so far in the deterministic case.
-In the noisy one, taking $T$ as the best mean estimation over sampled designs \citep{Villemonteix2009a} or the entire space \citep{gramacy:lee:2011}, are simple alternatives.
+In the noisy case, taking $T$ as the best mean estimation over sampled designs \citep{Villemonteix2009a} or the entire space \citep{gramacy:lee:2011}, are alternatives.
 Integrating out noise uncertainty is done by \cite{Letham2018}, losing analytical tractability.

-This acquisition function can be extended to take into account the addition of $q \geq 1$ new points, e.g., with the multi-point EI, $\alpha_{qEI}(\Xq) : = \Esp[\max(0, T - Y_n(\x'_1), \dots, T - Y_n(\x'_q)]$ that has an expression amenable for computation \citep{chevalier2013fast}.
-This is generally not the case for other batch extensions, that can nevertheless be estimated efficiently by Monte Carlo \citep{Wilson2018}.
-The generic multi-point BO loop is drafted in Algorithm \ref{alg:bBO}.
+This acquisition function can be extended to take into account the addition of $q$ new points, e.g., with the batch (q in short) EI, $\alpha_{qEI}(\Xq) : = \Esp[\max(0, T - Y_n(\x'_1), \dots, T - Y_n(\x'_q)]$ that has an expression amenable for computation \citep{chevalier2013fast} and also for its gradient \citep{marmin2015differentiating}.
+A much faster approximation of the batch EI (qEI) is described in \cite{Binois2015}, relying on nested Gaussian approximations of the maximum of two Gaussian variables from \cite{Clark1961}.
+Otherwise, stochastic approximation \citep{wang2020parallel} or sampling methods by Monte Carlo, e.g., with the reparameterization trick \citep{Wilson2018}, are largely used, but may be less precise as the batch size increases.